noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ### pricing

 - check the docs
-- gateways: each hour that a NAT gateway is avialable and total GB of data it processes
+- gateways: each hour that a NAT gateway is available and total GB of data it processes

-## terms

-- customer gateway: a physical device/software app on the customer side that can connect to a virtual private gateway on the AWS side
-- aws direct connect: customer internet network is linked to AWS direct connect location over a standard ethernet fiber-opti9c capble
-  - allows you to create virtual interfaces directly to public aws service or a VPC
+- peering
+  - data transfer that crosses AZs charged at the standard in-Region data transfer rates.
+    - data within a single AZ is free

 ## basics